theogravity/new-error/README.md

 of errors to a client or for internal development / logs.

 - All created errors extend `Error` with additional methods added on.
+- Show errors that are safe for client / user-consumption vs internal only.
 - Create your own custom error types with custom messaging, status codes and metadata.
 - Attach an error to your error object to get the full error chain.
 - Selectively expose error metadata based on internal or external use.